Welcome to the Hounslow and District History Society website.

 THE HONESLAW CHRONICLE (the twice-yearly journal of the H&DHS) is published in March (Spring) and August (Autumn) each year and is sent to all members of the society.

-The Autumn 2016 issue of the Honeslaw Chronicle contains articles on:
+The Spring 2017 issue of The Honeslaw Chronicle contains articles on:

 A few surplus copies from most recent issues are still available from James Marshall at Hounslow Library Local Studies, The Treaty Centre, Hounslow, TW3 1ES (tel.
 0845 456 2800) for £2.50 each plus second-class postage; or use the CONTACT e-mail form on this web site.